 Now scroll down to the In-Page Analytics section and under Use Enhanced Link Attribution, click the slider button to turn it from off to on.

 How to Find the Enhanced Link Attribution Report

-Unlike most other reports, you can’t find the enhanced link attribution report, also known as in-page analytics report, in Google Analytics.
+Unlike most other reports, you can’t find the enhanced link attribution report, also known as an in-page analytics report, in Google Analytics.
 In order to access it, you need to enable a Chrome browser extension called In-Page Analytics.

 Once you’re on the browser plugin’s page, click the Add to Chrome button and click the Add Extension button in the popup that appears.

-You’ll see In-Page Analytics icon along with other browser extensions.
+You’ll see the In-Page Analytics icon along with other browser extensions.
 Click on the icon to turn the extension on.

 Keep in mind that you’ll also have to make sure to log out from all other Google account if you’re already logged into other accounts.

 An in-page analytics report lets you visit any page on your site using the Chrome browser and shows you the click-through rates of various elements on each page.